-A big question for everyone should be, “What, if any, might the known side effects be six months, or three years from now?”
+A serious question for everyone should be, “What might the known side effects be six months, or three years from now?”
 (Update two years later: here’s a population-based study of about three million Italians suggesting that “mRNA vaccines are associated with myocarditis/pericarditis in the population younger than 40 years.”
 This study is one of dozens around the world, if not hundreds, showing similar results.
-Heart complications are now often written off as “mild” and “rare,” but the reality is that even mild heart conditions, which are increasingly not rare, can have long-term consequences, which any thinking doctor would recognize as alarming.)
+Heart complications are now often written off as “mild” and “rare,” but the reality is that even mild heart conditions, which are increasingly not rare, can have long-term consequences, which any critical-thinking person would recognize as alarming.)

 “Uncertainty” was a commonly used word in 2020.
-Its prolific use was often tedious, but it was an apt word because a lot was and is uncertain.
-That’s the nature of life, and it’s been compounded.
+Its prolific use was tedious, but it was an apt word because a lot was and is uncertain.
+Uncertainty is the nature of life, and it’s been compounded.

 I think “Responsibility” is a word for 2021.

-2020 crushed our systems because they were broken — and in 2021, it’s the responsibility of each of us to cultivate awareness and make decisions that will affect how we revolutionize everything in a completely new world.
+2020 crushed our systems because they were broken — and in 2021, it’s the responsibility of each of us to cultivate awareness and make decisions that will affect how we revolutionize everything in the completely new world we’re slowly creating, whether we recognize the process or not.
 (The way you choose to educate your kids will affect how we rebuild education!
 How you choose to handle the virus will affect how we evolve healthcare!)

 Our personal decisions might seem small, but they have boundless ripple effects.